laninsky/mice/README.md

 VAP
 (Note, "Band" is equivalent to an individual and/or sample ID).

 The code in the current repository reads in a folder full of csv files, creates a working directory (working_dir), with subfolders corresponding the variable sperm speed will be compared across (user defined).
-It will spit out csv files into the appropriate working directories, renaming them if necessary).
+It will spit out csv files into the appropriate working directories, renaming the columns if necessary.
+Note, column names should not have spaces in their names.

 Usage:
 ```